 Quarterback sneaks are mainly used for short-yardage situations on 3rd and 4th downs.

-Teams have to weigh the benefits and consequences of converting and failing a QB sneak.
+Teams must weigh the benefits and consequences of converting and failing a QB sneak.

-QB sneaks are often expected by the other team but still have a very high conversion rate.
+The other team often expects QB sneaks but still has a very high conversion rate.

 Who invented the quarterback sneak?

-The QB sneak has origins all the back to 1912 and Yale’s Graham Winkelbaum.
+The quarterback sneak’s origins go back to 1912 and Yale’s Graham Winkelbaum.
 Winkelbaum used it in a game against Harvard.
 It has become a relatively common play in football.

-Quarterback sneaks work by QB’s receiving the ball from the center and driving through the offensive line with the intent to get across the first down marker.
-This play’s success depends on if the offensive line can push the defensive line back far enough for the QB to sneak past the first down marker or goal line.
+Quarterback sneak work by quarterbacks receiving the ball from the center and driving through the offensive line with the intent to get across the first-down marker.
+This play’s success depends on whether the offensive line can push the defensive line back far enough for the quarterback to sneak past the first-down marker or goal line.
 QBs often do so by diving across the line.

 When do QB sneaks happen?

 QB sneaks are used only on very short-yardage situations and late in drives.
-These plays usually only happen on 3rd or 4th down with no more than two yards to get the first down.
+These plays usually only happen on the third or fourth down with no more than two yards to get the first down.
 They also tend to happen later in games and closer toward midfield than anywhere else.

 How often do QB sneaks work?

 Despite the name “QB sneak,” the play is not very secretive.
-The defense usually anticipates a quarterback sneak and piles up their defensive line.
-Quarterback sneaks are very successful, and many believe to be underused, even though they aren’t exactly sneaky.
+The defense usually anticipates a quarterback sneak and piles up its defensive line.
+Quarterback sneaks are very successful, and many believe they are underused, even though they aren’t exactly sneaky.

 Hall of Fame Fantasy Football Team Names Video